BatmansButler/GECO-Proposal/AlfredProposal.md

 - Seth Goldfarb

 ### What project are you building
+Alfred is a cryptocurrency estate planner that allows people transfer their assets to a backup wallet or set of wallets after the system generates **proof-of-non-access** or **proof-of-death.** The dApp will help users set up their backup wallet or assign beneficiaries and access the funds once the system decides they're incapacitated or dead.

+We offer two methods for determining whether or not someone can access their wallet:

-Alfred is a digital asset inheritance solution that helps people transfer their assets to their loved ones after they die or become incapacitated.
-The dApp ensures that the inheritance process for digital assets doesn't have to be entrusted to a third party by facilitating inheritance when the user fails to check-in using our customizable **dead man’s switch**.
+1. Our decentralized inheritance solution generates **proof-of-non-access** when the user fails to check-in using our customizable **dead man’s switch**.

+2. We will also offer an automated inheritance solution using a **live man's switch** that checks reliable sources of data to generate **proof-of-death**.
+Our first iteration uses data reported to the U.S. Social Security Administration and we plan to expand our geography according to demand.

+Both methods incorporate flows for confirming and contesting the report of non-access or death.

 Our goal is to develop tools that help prevent the loss of digital assets due to the loss of control over a particular set of keys.
 We will use this grant to complete the implementation of the Alfred Estate Smart Contract and dApp, have the software audited, and build a plugin that enables its use by a Gnosis Safe wallet.

 ### Why did you decide to build it
 Helping people safely maintain custody of their digital assets remains one of the largest hurdles to the adoption of decentralized technologies.
 The value of lost cryptocurrency (sent to non-existent addresses or held in unreachable wallets) exceeds that of stolen cryptocurrency by a significant proportion (approximately 4x, according to our estimate).